noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-The following sections flesh out the details, and add some complications (such as pre-shared symmetric keys, and "pre-messages" that represent knowledge of the other party's public keys before the handshake).
+The following sections flesh out the details, and add some complications.
 However, the core of Noise is this simple system of variables, tokens, and processing rules, which allow concise expression of a range of protocols.

 3. Message format
 ===================